adamsiwiec1/smsdos/README.md

 # smsddos
-Spams a number of choice with text messages, for educational purposes only. \n Contributors: Chase Letourneau and Adam Siwiec
+Spams a number of choice with text messages.
+For educational purposes only. \n
+Contributors: Chase Letourneau and Adam Siwiec